 Rebecca Chapa is a Certified Wine Educator, Certified Sommelier, California Wine Appellation Specialist®, and holds the Diploma in Wine and Spirits from the Wine and Spirits Education Trust in London.
 Chapa’s blog explores wine, spirits, travel and culture.
 Chapa launched Tannin Management in 1999 in San Francisco.
-Now in its 15th year of business, Tannin Management spans both coasts with headquarters in San Francisco and Nantucket Island.
+Now in its 21st year of business, Tannin Management spans both coasts with headquarters in San Francisco and Nantucket Island.
 Chapa excels in event management, particularly with beverage.
 Currently she is the San Francisco brand ambassador for Armagnac and works promoting Napa Valley wines as an Ambassador for the Napa Valley Vintners.
 Chapa is also an educator and teaches for the San Francisco Wine School and W.I.S.E.
-Chapa has been Beverage Manager for Eat Drink SF (formerly called SF Chefs) for six years.
-She has taught wine classes for consumers with her own company, Wine by the Class since 2001.
+Chapa was also Beverage Manager for Eat Drink SF for six years.

 Chapa was Chairman of the Los Angeles International Spirits Competition from 2007 to 2012 growing the competition to more than 200 entries.
 Rebecca has written freelance for Santé and wrote chapters on California wine regions for The Global Encyclopedia of Wine and on the California Wine Business for Greenwood Publishing's The Business of Wine.
 She hones her palate tasting as an international judge for competitions such as the Concurso Internacional de Vinhos Cidade de Porto (Portugal), the Los Angeles International Wine and Spirits Competition (formerly called the Los Angeles County Fair), San Francisco International Wine Competition, Dallas Morning News, National Women’s Wine Competition and San Diego International Wine Competition.
 She served as a member of the Board of Directors of the Society of Wine Educators and was Co-Program Chair of their 2000 conference in San Jose.
 Chapa judged Santé Magazine’s Restaurant Wine and Spirits Hospitality Awards in 2000 and 2009, and has been a judge for Sunset’s Wine Awards.